fenichel/basket-bag/instructions.md

 ## Finishing

 1. Sew 1/2" grosgrain onto the upper-to-lower seam.
-1. Optional: Press the upper-to-lower seam toward the base and topstitch.
+1. Optional: Press the upper-to-lower seam toward the base and edgestitch.
 1. Thread the adjustable side of the buckle onto the strap and trim to length.
 1. Press folds into the top sides with an iron (sythetic setting) or books (pile them on and leave it for a while) to make the roll top fold in at the sides like a sandwich bag.